saifjamsheer/speckle-noise-reduction/README.md

 # SpeckleAway
 ### Speckle Noise Reduction in Medical & Satellite Imagery

-Using a sliding window approach, the following linear and non-linear noise-reduction filters were  implemented:
+Using a sliding window approach, the following linear and non-linear noise-reduction algorithms were implemented:
-* Mean filter
+* Mean filtering
-* Median filter
+* Median filtering
-* Sharpening filter
+* Sharpening
-* Unsharp masking filter
+* Unsharp masking
-* Gaussian filter
+* Gaussian filtering
-* Alpha-trimmed mean filter
+* Alpha-trimmed mean filtering
-* Adaptive weighted median filter
+* Adaptive weighted median filtering
-* Truncated median filter
+* Truncated median filtering
 * Morphological reconstruction
-* Kuwahara filter
+* Kuwahara filtering

+At the moment, I am trying to design a noise-reduction filter that improves upon the adaptive weighted median filter and the kuwahara filter.